|Weight:||Spot Price:||Buy Price:|

 The design of Saint George slaying the dragon is common to the reverse of all variations of the coin.

 Should You Buy Gold Sovereigns as an Investment?

 Buying Gold Sovereigns is a low-cost way of diversifying an investment portfolio or bullion holding with the vital insurance of physical gold ownership.

-Sovereigns contain exactly 0.2354 troy ounces of gold (nearly ¼ of an ounce) and so is easy for UK investors to value using the international real-time spot gold price.
+Sovereigns contain exactly 0.2354 troy ounces of gold (nearly ¼ of an ounce) and so it is easy for UK investors to value using the international real-time spot gold price.

 Gold Sovereigns are liquid with most major dealers including GoldCore making a market in them.
 They are portable and easy to store due to their smaller size, and the quarter ounce divisibility allows sellers to sell a portion of their Gold Sovereign holdings.
 This is not the case when one owns a very large bar.